thequantumturtle/QuantumSpring2022/index.md

 Students will gain familiarity with current universal gate quantum computing tools and technology.
 Students will also become comfortable with several QC algorithms and their implementation on state of the art quantum computer simulators and hardware.

 ## Grading
-60% Homeworks, 10% Participation, 30% weekly quizzes.
+30% Homeworks, Group Project 30%, 10% Participation, 30% weekly quizzes.

 ## Quizzes
 Each week a quiz will be given.
 The worst one will not be counted.